 The court cannot enter a judgment of foreclosure until the mediation period has finished or the parties have otherwise terminated the mediation.

-The foreclosure mediation program is scheduled to sunset on June 30, 2014, or after each case that was included in the program prior to June 30, 2014, has been completed.
+The foreclosure mediation program is scheduled to sunset on June 30, 2019, or after each case that was included in the program on or prior to June 30, 2019, has been completed.

 Even though participating in Connecticut’s foreclosure mediation program does not guarantee that a foreclosure will be avoided, it doesn't hurt to participate in the program.
 The lender may be more likely to agree to a nonforeclosure solution during mediation than if you approach it outside of the program.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.
 For more information on Connecticut’s foreclosure mediation program, go to www.jud.ct.gov/foreclosure.